youth & Education

 Metro Atlanta is home to a vibrant, well-educated workforce with one-third of Atlantans holding a college degree.
 With numerous International Baccalaureate programs and more than 60 dual immersion programs across the state, primary and secondary schools develop globally competent graduates to support our economy.
-Metro Atlanta is also home to more than 60 colleges and universities who host more than 20,000 international students each year.
+Metro Atlanta is also home to more than 60 colleges and universities that host more than 25,000 international students each year.

-The Mayor’s Office of International Affairs supports opportunities for international education and youth engagement by working with Atlanta-based academic institutions and international partners to support programming that develops global competencies and 21st century skills in an increasingly global economy.
+The Mayor’s Office of International & Immigrant Affairs supports opportunities for international education and youth engagement by working with Atlanta-based academic institutions and international partners to support programming that develops global competencies and 21st-century skills in an increasingly global economy.
 Through these programs, we aspire to demonstrate the value of international engagement, so students are better prepared to address local, regional, and global challenges and opportunities in today’s interconnected world.

 Atlanta Celebrates International Youth Day | UN75 | Youth 2030